geerlingguy/jeffgeerling-com/README.md

      docker-compose up -d
      ```

-After the environment is running, you can visit http://localhost/ and see the Drupal site.
+After setup is complete (assuming the site is installed), visit http://localhost/ to see the Drupal site.

 ### Installing Drupal